Everything You Need To Know About A Face Wax

 -Avoid exposure to the Sun or sunbeds since this will increase skin sensitivity.

--Cleanse as normal in the morning but avoid applying any creams (use a very light moisturiser if you MUST) or wearing makeup over the area you’re having waxed.
+– You should cleanse as normal in the morning but avoid applying any creams and wearing makeup over the area you are having waxed.

 Who is the ideal candidate for facial waxing?